Skip to content

 })

-// Apply the Discord adapter to create a bot instance
+// Using the Discord adapter for a bot

-// You should install the corresponding plugins and complete the preparing process
+// Don't forget to install the appropriate plugins and complete the setup before using it

 ctx.plugin(discord, {